Marcellinus Comes

 Marcellinus Comes (Greek: Μαρκελλίνος ό Κόμης, died c.
-534) was a Latin chronicler of the Eastern Roman Empire.
+534) was a Latin chronicler of the Byzantine Empire.
 An Illyrian by birth, he spent most of his life at the court of Constantinople.
-His only surviving work, the Chronicle, focuses on the Eastern Roman Empire.
+His only surviving work, the Chronicle, focuses on the Byzantine Empire.

 Chronicle

 Only one work of his survives, a chronicle (Annales), which was a continuation of Eusebius's Ecclesiastical History.
 It covers the period from 379 to 534, although an unknown writer added a continuation down to 566.
-Although his work is in Latin, it primarily describes the affairs of the Eastern Roman Empire.
+Although his work is in Latin, it primarily describes the affairs of the Byzantine Empire.
 Some information about Western Europe, drawn from Orosius's Historia adversus paganos and Gennadius' De viris illustribus, is introduced insofar as it relates to Constantinople.
 The chronicle is filled with details and anecdotes about the city and the court.
 Marcellinus was an Orthodox and has little good to say about heretics in his work.